Skip to main content

 If the number appears as part of a dataset, in conjunction with a symbol or as part of a table then the figure must be used.

-If a sentence starts with a number it must be spelt, or the sentence should be re-written so that it no longer starts with the number.
+A sentence that starts with a number must give the number as a word, or the sentence should be re-written so that it no longer starts with the number.

 Do not use a comma for a decimal place.